alburezg/child_death_infant/README.md

+# Overview

-Replication code and data to produce the *Kin-Cohort* estimates included in the paper:
+Replication code and data to estimate the prevalence of offspring, child, and infant bereavement using the *Kin-Cohort* method for the paper:

-*The Global Burden of Maternal Bereavement: Indicators of the Cumulative Prevalence of Child Loss* by Emily Smith-Greenway, Diego Alburez-Gutierrez, Jenny Trinitapoli, and Emilio Zagheni.
+*The Global Burden of Maternal Bereavement: Indicators of the Cumulative Prevalence of Child Loss* by Emily Smith-Greenaway, Diego Alburez-Gutierrez, Jenny Trinitapoli, and Emilio Zagheni.

 The estimation procedures are described in the Appendix of the paper.

-*Prepared by Diego Alburez, Feb 2021*
+*Code by Diego Alburez, Feb 2021*

 ## Replicating the analysis